General Surgeon Procedures in Dallas and Plano

 A variety of general surgery conditions afflict people in the Dallas and Plano areas.
 Also, patients can suffer from abdominal pain for unknown reasons.
-Dr. Malladi can help diagnose the cause of abdominal pain and if a surgical treatment is needed, she can apply her expertise to perform general surgery or colon resection surgery including the surgical procedures listed below.
+Dr. Malladi can help diagnose the cause of abdominal pain and if a surgical treatment is needed, she can apply her expertise to perform general surgery including the surgical procedures listed below.

 Gallstones or gallbladder dysfunction can be painful and may necessitate a cholecystectomy, or gallbladder removal.
 Dr. Malladi performs this procedure using a laparoscopic approach for quick, low-pain recovery.